KonradCichoszewski/nestjs-movie-api/README.md

 In both cases, the `id` is the field uniquely identifying the record, although this API also enforces that for each `genre` its `name` be unique as well.
 This rule does not apply to other fields, in particular it does not apply to movie's `title`.
 In fact, it is not uncommon for two movies to share the exact same title, however they usually have different release dates, genre, plot etc.

-## Project structute and manual testing
+## Project structure and manual testing

 This is a dockerized project that runs in two containers.
 The first contains a Nest.js app, the API.
 The other one is a PostgresQL database, where the API data is stored.